 Note that extension of a LS as such is necessary to fully describe its symmetry (conventional and/or colour -) of the structure.
 Looking once more at (2) we might conclude that conventional symmetry is limited to the inversion centre at the centre.
 However by adding a row and a column in all four directions we note a system of conventional mirror lines, diagonally following yellow-green-green-yellow sites.

 1.7.
 Latin squares in an omniverse of related patterns

-Subsequently, we can follow the symmetry-hierarchy of crystalline -and wallpaper structures (2D) with 7 (4) crystal systems (monoclinic, triclinic etc) and 230 space groups (17 planar groups), and apply it to any Latin square/structure..
+Subsequently,when in LS-world, we can follow the symmetry-hierarchy of crystalline -and wallpaper structures (2D) with 7 (4) crystal systems (triclinic, monoclinic etc) and 230 space groups (17 planar groups), and apply it in the Latin square environment.

 1.8.
 Translation movements and space (planar) group symmetry

 The overall translational periodicity in a (Latin) structures is pinpointed by its Bravais-lattice.
 Some patterns repeat themselves completely within their Latin square boundaries as can best be seen in an ongoing structure, Fig. 1.7.1, a centred LS with repetition of the structure halfway the body diagonals.
-This is why the number of Bravais lattices exceeds the crystal systems number : 14 (5)versus 7 (3) ;2D in parenthesis.
+This is why the number of Bravais lattices exceeds the crystal systems number .

 Glide lines, combining reflection and translation halfway a full translation period, and all other symmetry operations of a LS under consideration, constitute its planar group (Chapter 2 and 3).

 We summarize the various symmetry- and structure aspects (to be) raised in the present and following chapters:

-1 : the various descriptions and representations of LS’s including the Latin patterns as building blocks of LS-structures;
+1 : the various descriptions and representations of Ls’s including the Latin patterns as building blocks of LS-structures;

 2 ; the point group symmetry movements of any square (the dihedral group of order 8, 4mm);

 4a; extending the LS notion by putting a LS unbounded on a torus and collect the translation movements in a finite group;

 5a ; finding the point group- and/or translation symmetry relationships between Ls’s and: